Edward Sapir: Canada's Geological Survey

 As director of the Anthropological division of the Geological Survey of Canada, Sapir embarked on a project to document the Indigenous cultures and languages of Canada.
 His first fieldwork took him to Vancouver Island to work on the Nootka language.
 Apart from Sapir the division had two other staff members, Marius Barbeau and Harlan I. Smith.
 Sapir insisted that the discipline of linguistics was of integral importance for ethnographic description, arguing that just as nobody would dream of discussing the history of the Catholic Church without knowing Latin or study German folksongs without knowing German, so it made little sense to approach the study of Indigenous folklore without knowledge of the indigenous languages.
 At this point the only Canadian first nation languages that were well known were Kwakiutl, described by Boas, Tshimshian and Haida.
-Sapir explicitly used the standard of documentation of European languages, to argue that the amassing knowledge of indigenous languages was of paramount importance.
+Sapir explicitly used the standard of documentation of European languages to argue that amassing knowledge of indigenous languages was of paramount importance.
 By introducing the high standards of Boasian anthropology, Sapir incited antagonism from those amateur ethnologists who felt that they had contributed important work.
 Unsatisfied with efforts by amateur and governmental anthropologists, Sapir worked to introduce an academic program of anthropology at one of the major universities, in order to professionalize the discipline.

-Sapir enlisted the assistance of fellow Boasians: Frank Speck, Paul Radin and Alexander Goldenweiser, who with Barbeau worked on the peoples of the Eastern Woodlands: the Ojibwa, the Iroquois, the Huron and the Wyandot.
+Sapir enlisted the assistance of fellow Boasians: Frank Speck, Paul Radin and Alexander Goldenweiser, who with Barbeau worked on the peoples of the Eastern Woodlands: the Ojibwe, the Haudenosaunee, the Huron, and the Wyandot.
 Sapir initiated work on the Athabascan languages of the Mackenzie valley and the Yukon, but it proved too difficult to find adequate assistance, and he concentrated mainly on Nootka and the languages of the North West Coast.

-During his time in Canada, together with Speck, Sapir also acted as an advocate for Indigenous rights, arguing publicly for introduction of better medical care for Indigenous communities, and assisting the Six Nation Iroquois in trying to recover eleven wampum belts that had been stolen from the reservation and were on display in the museum of the University of Pennsylvania.
-(The belts were finally returned to the Iroquois in 1988.)
+During his time in Canada, together with Speck, Sapir also acted as an advocate for Indigenous rights, arguing publicly for introduction of better medical care for Indigenous communities, and assisting the Six Nation Haudenosaunee in trying to recover eleven wampum belts that had been stolen from the reservation and were on display in the museum of the University of Pennsylvania.
+(The belts were finally returned to the Haudenosaunee in 1988.)
 He also argued for the reversal of a Canadian law prohibiting the Potlatch ceremony of the West Coast tribes.